oscar-system/Singular.jl/docs/src/caller.md

 The full list of libraries included can be viewed by typing `Singular.Lib` at the REPL and double pressing the tab key.

-One issue that comes up in calling library proceedures is the implicit argument `basering` that all procedures receive in the Singular language. `Singular.jl` tries to infer the base ring from the arguments provided to the function.
+One issue that comes up in calling library procedures is the implicit argument `basering` that all procedures receive in the Singular language. `Singular.jl` tries to infer the base ring from the arguments provided to the function.
 When this fails or is simply not possible, the user can always provide a base ring by passing it in as the first argument to the `Singular.jl` function.
-Note that if the first argument to the `Singular.jl` version of a library procedure, then this is automatically assumed to be the base ring.
-Hence, if a procedure in the Singular language takes a ring as a first argument, you will have to pass that ring in as the second argument after specifying the base ring in the first argument.
+Note that if the first argument to the `Singular.jl` version of a library procedure is a polynomial or non-commutative ring, then this is automatically assumed to be the base ring.
+Hence, if a procedure in the Singular language takes a ring as a first argument, you will have to pass that ring as the second argument after specifying the base ring in the first argument.

 **Examples**